2021 American Athletic Conference football season

 The 2021 American Athletic Conference football season was the 30th NCAA Division I FBS Football season of the American Athletic Conference (The American).
 The season was the ninth since the former Big East Conference dissolved and became the American Athletic Conference and the eighth season of the College Football Playoff in place.
 The American was considered a member of the Group of Five (G5) together with Conference USA (C–USA), the Mid-American Conference (MAC), the Mountain West Conference and the Sun Belt Conference.
-The entire schedule was released on February 18, 2021.

-Previous season

-Cincinnati secured their second consecutive championship game appearance and faced Tulsa in the 2020 AAC Championship game.

-Six teams participated in bowl games during the 2020 season; the league went 1–5.

-Tulane lost to Nevada 38-27 in the 2020 Famous Idaho Potato Bowl.
-UCF lost to BYU in the Boca Raton Bowl 49-23.
-Memphis defeated Florida Atlantic 25–10 in the Montgomery Bowl.
-Houston lost to Hawaii 28-14 in the 2020 New Mexico Bowl.
-No. 24 Tulsa lost to Mississippi State 28-26 in the 2020 Armed Forces Bowl in a game that ended with a benches clearing brawl.

-In the New Year's Six Game, No. 8 Cincinnati lost in an instant classic to No. 9 Georgia 24–21 in the Peach Bowl.